Siriusuna/Siriusuna/content/公开课/CS61A/Python/Representation.md

 An object value should behave like the kind of data it is meant to represent
 For instance, by producing a string representation of itself

-_**Strings are important: they represent language and programs**_(That is something really interesting that our codes is also strings, our variable, our expression, etc. and in a specific way computer can read it and run it, especially in [a language like lisp](Programs%20as%20Data.md) where we can symbolic programming.)
+_**Strings are important: they represent language and programs**_(That is something really interesting that our codes is also strings, our variable, our expression, etc. and in a specific way computer can read it and run it, especially in [[Programs as Data|a language like lisp]] where we can symbolic programming.)

 In Python, all objects produce two string representations:
 - The `str` is legible to humans